nazmus-saqueeb-ashrafi/nazmus-blogfolio/src/pages/posts/vaxapp.md

 <br/><br/>

 Once the vaccination slot is complete the system allowed for accumulation of data about the vaccination slot.
-This data can then be used in order to get an estimate of the kind of people getting vaccinated in our society.
-My aim was to make this application a tool to collect data from different areas of of the country, as well as to make the process of vaccination easy.
+This data can then be used in order to get an estimate of the kind of people getting vaccinated in the society.
+My aim was to make this application a tool to collect data from different areas of the country, as well as to make the process of vaccination easier for concerned authority.
 <br/><br/>

-This was also the first application that I developed and also made a solid documentation for, complete with requirement elicitation, and all kinds of diagrams like use case diagram, sequence diagram, activity diagram, ERD etc.
+This was also the first application that I developed and also made a solid documentation for, complete with requirement elicitation, and all kinds of diagrams like use case diagram, sequence diagrams, activity diagrams, ERD etc.
 <br/><br/>